-Salary Arrears Calculator is a simple and ready-to-use excel template to calculate month wise salary arrears with salary break-up.
-You can calculate salary arrears up to 35 years.
+Salary Arrears Calculator is a ready-to-use template in Excel, Google Sheet, and OpenOffice to calculate month wise salary arrears with salary break-up.

-Salary Arrears means the previous salary dues that an employer pays in the current month or year.
+The word “Arrears” means previous partial or full overdue of any payments.
+Salary Arrears means the previous salary dues that an employer pays during the current month or year.

 Usually, these delays can be either natural or artificial.
 Natural causes include delay in opening a bank account, payment system failures, etc. Whereas artificial causes include, lawsuits, delayed promotions, etc.

-An employee’s bank account process took 2 months to open and he/she receives 2 months salary in arrears.
+An employee’s bank account process took 2 months to open.
+Thus, he/she receives 2 month’s salary in arrears.
 It is an example of natural causes.

 An employee is due for promotion and not promoted for any company reason.
 Later on, the company decides to pay him the difference in salary for that delayed period.
 It is an example of artificial causes.